YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

 # LargePNet-for-fluorescence-image-restoration

-This the supplementary code repository of the article "LargePNet: Large-view statistics aggregation enables finer restoration of fluorescence images"
+This is the supplementary code repository of the article "LargePNet: Large-view statistics aggregation enables finer restoration of fluorescence images"

 It contains a general fluorescence image resotration model LargePNet, and its extended verions.

 Its core idea is to aggregate large-view global information to improve the restoration performance.
 Its primary technical details are shown in the below figure.

-To exert the advantages of LargePNet, it typically requires training images with a resolution of 512x512
+To exert the advantages of LargePNet, it typically requires training images with a resolution of >512x512

 ![LargePNet](./Image/1.png)